justin830827/Graph-Data-Mining/anomaly/readme.md

 # Graph Data Mining

-This project 4 is to implement the alogrithm discussed in Paper 1, Efficient Identification of Overlapping Communities.
+This project 4 is to implement the alogrithm discussed in Paper 1, WebGraph Similarity for Anomaly Detection.

 ## Environment to test the script
 This project has been tested on `CSC591_ADBI_v3` VCL environment.